 A directed study course provides the student with an opportunity to pursue a specialized area that may not be explored through normal course offerings.
 Approximately 130 hours of study (for a three-semester-hour class) will be involved in such courses.
 The student must submit a written proposal to the professor for approval.
-If the proposal is accepted, the student (in collaboration with the instructor and Student Success Adviser) submits the course syllabus and pertinent information electronically, and it automatically goes to the Dean and the Registrar.
-Students may complete a Directed Study Application (https://www.bethel.edu/registrar/registration/seminary/changes-petitions/directed-study-application) online by going to the registrar's website at www.bethel.edu/registrar and then clicking under Course Registration>Seminary>Changes & Petitions.
-The Registrar will process the directed study including a directed study fee that will be charged in addition to regular tuition (see the Tuition and Fees section under "Cost of Education (p.
-167)" in the Tuition and Financial Aid portion of this catalog).
+If the proposal is accepted, the student (in collaboration with the instructor and student success advisor) submits the course syllabus and pertinent information electronically, and it automatically goes to the dean and the registrar's office.
+Students may complete a Directed Study Application online by going to the registrar's website at www.bethel.edu/registrar/forms and clicking on the link under Seminary.
+The registrar's office will process the directed study including a directed study fee that will be charged in addition to regular tuition (see the Tuition and Fees section under "Cost of Education (p.
+158)" in the Tuition and Financial Aid portion of this catalog).

 Only three directed study courses may be taken in the student's degree program.
-No directed study course may be substituted for a required courses.
+No directed study course may be substituted for a required course.
 Any course that the student takes in a nonacademic setting will count as a directed study course.
 Students may take a maximum of 15 credits in their degree program in combination of directed studies, correspondence courses, or extension courses.